 The operator of the Market is the Australian Energy Market Operator (AEMO).
 The Market Rules also cover the roles and functions of AEMO.

 The ERA’s role in the Wholesale Electricity Market includes:

 - determining key market parameters, such as the energy market price caps

 - undertaking reviews required by the Wholesale Electricity Market Rules

-- providing an annual report to the Minister for Energy on the effectiveness of the Market
+- providing a triennial report to the Minister for Energy on the effectiveness of the Market

 - compliance and enforcement.